REHAN-S8882/REHAN-S8882/README.md

 - 👀 I’m interested in the field of data science.
 - 🌱 I’m currently learning data science.
 - 💞️ I’m looking to collaborate.
-- 📫 How to reach me via email.
+- 📫 you can reach me via email.

 <!---